A basic check is a criminal record check you can request for yourself, or you may be asked to request a basic check by your employer.

 How to apply for a basic check

-As part of your application you’ll be asked to provide evidence of your identity through the production of certain documents.
+As part of your application through the DBS online application route you’ll need to prove your identity through GOV.UK Verify.

 You’ll need to provide consent to the Responsible Organisation to submit and process the application on your behalf, and for them to receive a notification with the outcome of your basic check.
 When you apply, you can also choose if you would like to give consent for the Responsible Organisation or a third party, such as an employer, to view your electronic certificate.